opentofu/opentofu/docs/architecture.md

 constructed, and then the backend is responsible for executing that action.

 Backends that execute operations, however, do so as an architectural implementation detail and not a general feature of backends.
-That is, the term 'backend' as a OpenTF feature is used to refer to a plugin that determines where OpenTF stores its state snapshots - only the default `local` backend and Terraform Cloud's backends (`remote`, `cloud`) perform operations.
+That is, the term 'backend' as a OpenTofu feature is used to refer to a plugin that determines where OpenTofu stores its state snapshots - only the default `local` backend and Terraform Cloud's backends (`remote`, `cloud`) perform operations.

-Thus, most backends do _not_ implement this interface, and so the `command` package wraps these backends in an instance of [`local.Local`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/backend/local#Local), causing the operation to be executed locally within the `opentf` process itself.
+Thus, most backends do _not_ implement this interface, and so the `command` package wraps these backends in an instance of [`local.Local`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/backend/local#Local), causing the operation to be executed locally within the `tofu` process itself.

 ## Backends

-A _backend_ determines where OpenTF should store its state snapshots.
+A _backend_ determines where OpenTofu should store its state snapshots.

 As described above, the `local` backend also executes operations on behalf of most other backends.
 It uses a _state manager_